SpaceVim/SpaceVim/docs/faq.md

 export PYTHON3_HOST_PROG='/home/q/envs/neovim3/bin/python'
 ```

-### Why does vim freeze after pressing Ctrl-s?
+### Why does Vim freeze after pressing Ctrl-s?

 This is a [feature of terminal emulators](https://unix.stackexchange.com/a/137846).
-You can use `Ctrl-q` to unfreeze vim.
+You can use `Ctrl-q` to unfreeze Vim.
 To disable
 this feature you need the following in either `~/.bash_profile` or `~/.bashrc`:

 ```sh